 - Pick the right size: snowblowers come in a variety of sizes from big to small.
 The size of your yard is what determines which size will be right for you.
 If you have a big yard, a small blower will keep you working for hours before you can clear everything, and it might not stand up to large amounts of snowfall.
 Get the dimensions of your yard before getting a blower.

 - Know your terrain: not many people think about the steepness or flatness of their backyards when investing in a blower.
 You need to pick a snowblower that works effectively regardless of the slope.

 - How much snow to expect: there are some blowers that only have enough power to deal with little to moderate snow build up.
 If you try to use these for areas that have heavy snowfall, they will keep breaking down.
 Consider the maximum snow depth that your yard is expected to get before investing in a blower.

 There are actually quite a few factors that you want to consider when purchasing a snow blower for your yard, and this is just the beginning.
-You can check out BSBR’s buying guide for more helpful tips and breakdowns of some of the best snow blowers out there.
 If the timing is right, you may even want to consider buying offseason, as you can often get great deals.
 Just make sure that you get a snow blower that can handle whatever your climate throws at it, the last thing you want is a snow blower that’s undersized.
 Your back will thank you.

 If you decide to buy a used snow blower, make sure that you have it serviced and oiled as soon as you get it home.
 Try starting the snowblower several times to see whether it starts with ease because a snowblower that is difficult to start can become a serious pain every winter morning.